Almost every single time I share a cup of coffee on my Instagram stories (or anywhere really), people ask how I drink my

 Sometimes, although rarely, I skip this one.
 But almost always these days, I put a little Monkfruit (use code AGUTSYGIRL at checkout for special savings) in my coffee.
 On occasion, I’ll use honey, but I never, ever use Stevia anymore.
 In fact, I really hate the Stevia aftertaste so besides the fact that Stevia flares my acne, I simply think it’s gross now.

-Depending on the day and what I have on hand, here are some other things I oftentimes use to replace both the milk and sweetener:
+Depending on the day and what I have on hand, here are other things I use to replace both the milk and sweetener: